ua-kxie/circe/README.md

 ### Setup:
 `cargo run`

+The binary executable is not working at the moment due to problems finding the sharedspice library.

 ### Controls:
 * left click wires or device to select
 * mouse wheel to zoom and pan